KodoPengin/GameIndustry-hosts-Template/README.md

 - All products are seperated, to show consumers which things belong to which product
 - Additional Ipv4 and Ipv6 entries to block them in your firewall

+### Host versions
+- Main Template: software, websites, drivers, technology companys, gaming clients, games and more
+- Gaming Mini-Template: Blocked most common game analytics, spyware and advertising services in PC games.
+Nothing else
+- Gaming Full-Template: Blocked telemetry, game analytics, spyware and unnecessary connections for Gaming Clients and Games on and for several platforms.
+- Android Mini-Template: Blocked most common game analytics, advertising, spyware and advertising services in Android games and software
+- Android Full-Template: Blocked telemetry, advertising, game analytics, spyware and unnecessary connections for several Android products.
+Product related without exception

+And many more on gameindustry.eu

 ## Installation
-Keep in mind that the hosts may be read-only or require root privileges depending on your system
+Please keep in mind that the hosts may be read-only or require root privileges depending on your system
 ### Copy and paste:
 - Open the file on Github, "Save as hosts" and copy the file to one of the following directories
 - As an alternative to "save as" it is also possible to copy the page content and paste it into an existing file